-1. Data gathering: Data on existing and projected future conditions were collected to provide background for the scenario planning process.
+- Data gathering: Data on existing and projected future conditions were collected to provide background for the scenario planning process. - 2.
+Initial scenarios: Three initial scenarios were developed as a starting point for the scenario workshops.
+They were titled Trend; Community Choices; and Transit,

-- 2. Initial scenarios: Three initial scenarios were developed as a starting point for the scenario workshops.
-They were titled Trend; Community Choices; and Transit, Trails, and Transit-Oriented Development. - 3.
-Scenario workshops: More than 170 individuals participated in three separate all-day workshops, developing 27 scenarios for future land use. - 4.
-Alternative scenarios/public feedback: Scenario workshop results were combined to create four alternative scenarios, submitted to the public for feedback. - 5.
-Final workshop: 50 individuals worked in six subgroups to develop a draft preferred scenario that was submitted to the COMPASS Board for approval.
+Trails, and Transit-Oriented Development.

+- Scenario workshops: More than 170

+individuals participated in three separate

+all-day workshops, developing 27 scenarios

+for future land use.

+- 4. Alternative scenarios/public feedback: Scenario workshop results were combined to create four alternative scenarios, submitted to the public for feedback.